 Rohit used the credentials to generate an account on leo.gov (Law Enforcement Online portal) and asked the FBI technical support to validate the account.

 With the help of the account, Rohit communicated with 9 other agents and used their information for carrying out fraudulent purchases.
-One of the officers came to know about how his identity is being used by Rohit and tracked him down via his IP address and other related details.
+One of the officers came to know how his identity is being used by Rohit and tracked him down via his IP address and other related details.

 The officers then generated warrant against Rohit and arrested him.
 He will be officially sentenced 12 February 2016.

 Based on our own investigation it was discovered that Rohit is also an Android app developer and using same email email@example.com which he used in scamming others.
+His apps include MagicMessenger, SimplyChat, and SimpleNote which are still available for download.
+If you are planning to download these apps, it is advisable not to do so.